timescale/docs/CONTRIBUTING.md

 ## First contribution
 You can make contributions to the documentation by creating a fork of the repository.
 However, if you have write access to the repository, use a branch instead.
-Some of our automation will not work correctly on forks.
+Some of our automation does not work correctly on forks.

 <procedure>